Ways to Give

 - The gift must be a direct gift to the Thaddeus Stevens Foundation (not carried through as a planned gift)

 Retirement Plan Assets

 Your future will revolve around the retirement plan assets that you develop.
 To maximize the value of a retirement account, consider making a lifetime gift of your retirement plans after-tax values to a tax-exempt deferred giving plan.

 Savings Bonds represent major assets that may have stopped growing and are now forgotten in a bank box and waiting to be used for a good purpose.
-Why not put it to work as a gift to Stevens College!
+Why not put it to work as a gift to the Thaddeus Stevens Foundation!

 Using real estate, such as your house, a vacation or rental home, a vacant lot, a farm or commercial property, to fund a gift to the college allows you to preserve your cash assets, receive significant tax and income advantages, and make a larger charitable gift than anticipated.
 For large gifts to the college there numerous naming opportunities in facilities, and endowments that would establish a family legacy.